nudge-now/sdk-android/README.eng.md

 That, a campaign is finished, means the following two cases.

-1. The campaign was shown and it has been closed.
+1. The content was shown and it has been closed.
 2. A campaign was failed because it was expired or there was no [Custom Banner](#custom-banner) for its _Image Size Index_.

 You can differentiate these two cases by `view` that is given by `AFShowListener.show(int eventIndex, AFView view)`